OdoJoe/D15-Movie-Lovers-Blog/README.md

 * Future ambitions include adding a link to a physical media store in which users can purchase Blu Ray, DVD or 4k UHD blu Rays of their favourite movies, discounted using the club profile.
 ALso an option to add soundtracks, T-Shirts and other collectible, movie focused memorabilia

+* I plan to have the comment edits return the user to the original comment instead of back to the home page

 ## <u>Wireframes</u>